AndrikSeeger/ZombieLoadExample/README.md

 ## Proof of Concept (PoC)

-This repository contains a proof-of-concept attack showing ZombieLoad on **Windows 10**.
+This repository contains a Proof of Concept attack showing ZombieLoad on **Windows 10**.
 It also includes a victim application to test the leakage in various scenarios.

 This demo was tested with an Intel Core **i7-7700k** but it should work on any Windows 10 system with any modern Intel Core or Xeon CPU since 2010.